 You should seek urgent medical attention for a suspected pneumothorax, and a thoracic specialist review is especially important when symptoms are severe, the lung does not re-expand, or the condition recurs.

-If you have severe chest pain and difficulty breathing, or if your lungs feel like they are not working normally, get emergency care immediately.
 A suspected pneumothorax is not something to monitor at home without assessment.
 Even if the lung collapse turns out to be small, the same symptoms of a collapsed lung can also occur in other serious chest emergencies.

 A thoracic surgeon’s review is particularly important in recurrent pneumothorax, a persistent air leak, pneumothorax in both lungs, traumatic cases, or when a chest tube does not allow the lung to expand properly.
 If you have had a collapsed lung before, if you have underlying lung diseases, or if you work in a high-risk occupation, speaking with a doctor early is essential.
 Specialist input is also helpful for those whose work or lifestyle puts them at an increased risk of recurrence, such as pilots, cabin crew or divers.
 At Neumark Lung & Chest Surgery Centre, decisions about observation, chest drainage, pleurodesis, or minimally invasive surgery become more precise and individualised.

+Pneumothorax treatment without surgery is often possible when the collapse is small, symptoms are mild, and the lung is likely to re-expand safely.
 Not every pneumothorax needs an operation.
 Some small cases are managed with observation, repeat imaging, and sometimes oxygen therapy while the body gradually reabsorbs the air into the pleural space.
 A pneumothorax can resolve without surgery in selected cases, but a doctor still needs to confirm that it is safe to take that approach.
+Pneumothorax treatment depends on the size of the collapse, symptoms, cause, and whether it has happened before.

 Pneumothorax surgery is usually recommended when the air leak does not stop, the lung fails to re-expand, the pneumothorax recurs, or the risk of recurrence is particularly high.